DurableDrupal/durabledrupallean/manuscript/C1-inception.md

 Another benefit is that since the focus is on jobs of work and not abstract mini-releases, it is much easier to foster multi-discipline cross-collaboration.

 As each card is placed in the In Progress column (two at any one time given the size of [the team](#chapter-01-team) and the need for paired development and cross-collaboration on the job), conversation takes place among the team members assigned to the job, which is finally confirmed upon acceptance and moved to the MVP 1 column.
-And the [Kickoff](#chapter-02) will make use of the MVP 1 (prototype) in order to carry out value proposition hypotheses creation.
+And the [Team Project Kickoff](#chapter-02) will make use of the MVP 1 (prototype) in order to carry out value proposition hypotheses creation.

 Let's peek into the conversations going on around each MVP 1 Project Inception job as the work is getting done so we can get at the details.